Hibou57/PostiATS-Utilities/doc/syntax-guide.md

   * `"absvt0ype"` — synonymous with `"absviewt@ype"`
   * `"absvtflat"` — synonymous with `"absviewt@ype"`

 Abstract type of various sorts.
-Introduce impredicative abstract constants.
+Introduces impredicative abstract constants.
 These are comparable to `STACST_DECL` which is for predicative abstract constants.
 Usually used to declare relations or properties.
 When an abstract type is defined, it may later be implemented using an `ASSUME_DECL`, which is usually the case when the type is intended to be data.
-When an abstract type is defined, axioms may be later be stated about it or it may be used for proofs returned by functions, which is usually the case when the type is intended to be a proof.
-Abstract types may be declared to get sort index(es), which is usually the case with abstract type intended to be proof, while less common with abstract type intended to be data, the latter most commonly standing on their own.
+When an abstract type is defined, axioms may later be stated about it or it may be used for proofs returned by functions, which is usually the case when the type is intended to be a proof.
+Abstract types may be declared to get sort index(es), which is usually the case when the abstract type intended to be a proof, while less common when the abstract type intended to be data, the latter most commonly standing on its own.

 Example with `abstype`: